solidliquidity/scrapers/README.md

 ## How to combine information from pitch decks and crawling websites?

 Vector databases can be used, where data from pitch decks and websites is embedded.
 The claims in the pitch deck can be validated through the website data and monitored over time to see if their objectives are being met.
-More information, from alternative data sources, can be added too.
+More information from alternative data sources can be added too to add to similarity searches and clustering.